k2-fsa/sherpa/docs/source/onnx/FireRedAsr/v2-aed.rst

 This model is converted from `<https://www.modelscope.cn/models/FireRedTeam/FireRedASR2-AED>`_.

-It supports both Chinese and English.
-Also, it supports more than 20 dialects/accents.
+It supports both Chinese and English, as well as more than 20 dialects and accents.

 .. note::